jengalas/thegourmetmoose/_posts/2016-06-08-dill-vinaigrette.md

 tags:
   - salad
   - condiment
+excerpt: "Mom substituted honey for the sugar and Dijon mustard for the dry mustard.
+She also uses fresh dill instead of dried."
 header:
   teaser:
 ---

-*Mom substitute honey for the sugar and Dijon mustard for the dry mustard.
-She also uses fresh dill instead of dried.*

 ## INGREDIENTS
 * ¼ cup olive oil